alexkirsz/multisource-stream/README.md

 # Multisource Stream

-A stream that accepts an arbitrary number of sources, which can start from any offset.
+A readable stream that accepts an arbitrary number of sources, which can start from any offset.

 ## Examples
 ```